Investor Charters

 Rights of Investors

-• Ask for and receive information about the firm and the representative handling your account.
+• Ask for and receive information about the firm itself, as well as the work history and background of the representative handling your account.

 • Receive complete information about risks, obligations, and costs before investing.

-• Receive recommendations consistent with your financial needs.
+• Receive recommendations consistent with your financial needs and investment objectives.

 • Receive all completed account forms and agreements.